olliesmith3/udderless/README.md

 - Rails API and Postgres database
     - Already understand these technologies so will avoid having too many moving parts.

+- Typescript for v2
+    - Wanted to learn a statically-typed language
+    - In addition to tests will provide extra reliability

 ### How to use